oxtaa/oxi.js.docs/docs/guides/client/commandhandler.md

 }
 ```

-You can also have 2 or more commands in same file like this:
+You can also have 2 or more commands in the same file like this:

 ```javascript title="commands/util/multipleCommands.js"
 module.exports = [{